Pesto Pasta with Spinach

 This easy pesto pasta with spinach recipe is filled with chewy cavatappi pasta, coated in a quick homemade pesto sauce, loaded with tender sautéed garlicky spinach, and topped with parmesan cheese.
 Simple.
 Light.
 Delicious.Â

 You’re looking at my husband’s new favorite pasta dish, inspired by a recipe I found on a Pinch of Yum.
-I made a quick and easy pesto and tossed it together with some al dente pasta and some garlic spinach.
+I made a quick, easy pesto and tossed it together with some al dente pasta and some garlic spinach.
 The flavor was incredible, and we both thought it was delicious!
 This easy pesto pasta recipe paired nicely with a simple salad and some crusty roasted garlic bread.

 Pesto Pasta with Spinach